arithcrypto/AVX512PolynomialMultiplication/Karatsuba/KaratRec/Readme.md

 * **SB512.c** : source code of the schoolbook multiplication of polynomials of degree up to 511 using AVX512 instruction set.
 For degree > 511, recursive Karatsuba is used.
 * **Karat256.c** : source code of the Karatsuba multiplication of polynomials of degree up to 255 using AVX512 instruction set.
 For degree > 255, recursive Karatsuba is used.
 * **Karat512.c** : source code of the Karatsuba multiplication of polynomials of degree up to 511 using AVX512 instruction set and the multiplication 128x4 provided in DGK2.c.
 For degree > 511, recursive Karatsuba is used.
-* **Karat512_SB.c** : source code of the Karatsuba multiplication of polynomials of degree up to 511 using AVX512 instruction using the schoolbook multiplication provided in SB512.c for degree < 256.
+* **Karat512_SB.c** : source code of the Karatsuba multiplication of polynomials of degree up to 511 using AVX512 instruction and the schoolbook multiplication provided in SB512.c.
 For degree > 511, recursive Karatsuba is used.
 * **DGK.c** : source code of the AVX512 multiplication of polynomials of degree up to 255 described in *"N. Drucker, S. Gueron, V. Krasnov, Fast Multiplication of binary polynomials with the forthcoming vectorized vpclmulqdq instruction, ARITH'25, 2018"*.
 For degree > 255, recursive Karatsuba is used.
 * **DGK2.c** : source code of the AVX512 multiplication of polynomials of degree up to 511 described in *"N. Drucker, S. Gueron, D. Kostic, Fast Polynomial Inversion for Post-Quantum QC-MDPC Cryptography, CSCML 2020, 2020"*.
 For degree > 511, recursive Karatsuba is used.
 * **AVX2.c** : source code of the Karatsuba multiplication of polynomials using AVX2 instruction set and *pclmul* instruction.
 For degrees >= 127, recursive Karatsuba is used.